asokolsky/asokolsky.github.io/_posts/2021-01-01-home-office.md

 ---

-After few iterations I arrived at a set-up which works well.
+After few iterations I arrived at a set-up which works well for me.

 ## Table